 In terms of fixes for the long-term, installing an extractor fan is a good solution to prevent dampness and mould in your home.
 For homes without rangehoods and extractor fans, installing these is a great way to help your home avoid dampness.
 Rangehoods are ideal in kitchens, however a good extractor fan will also work.

 If you’ve addressed any big issues causing dampness inside your home, one way to reduce the ongoing chance of it recurring is with the installation of a home ventilation system.
 It’s important to note that a ventilation system won’t solve any external issues such as guttering and roofing, so address those as separate issues.
 A system like this works to draw and circulate filtered air into your home while allowing stale and moist air the chance to escape.

 A home ventilation system carries numerous benefits for your home, the biggest being a drier house that’s easier to heat.
 By bringing in air from the roof cavity and pushing out the old, the system reduces dampness by lessening the chance of mould and mildew, as well as condensation build ups on windows (a common problem, even in homes with double glazing).
 It also helps to minimize odours, due to the constant replacing of air.

-Starting from $3,129 for a smaller system, your home could be fitted with a home ventilation system that would help keep dampness at bay.
 The exact cost of installing a home ventilation system in your home will be unique to you as it depends on a number of factors, including your home’s size, power supply and roof cavity access.
 Our professional installers also take into account factors such as your home’s layout, design preferences, location and environmental factors.

 If you have concerns over moisture in your home, book a free assessment with HRV today and learn more about your options.